content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Reference to Australian adventure activity standard and abseiling and climbing Australian adventure activity good practice guide is required when planning this activity.
+Reference to Australian adventure activity standard and abseiling and climbing Australian adventure activity good practice guide (PDF, 746KB) is required when planning this activity.

 Permission/permits are required to be obtained from land managers (e.g. local councils or private landholders), if applicable.